KyleKing/recipes/docs/seafood/shrimp_creole.md

 ## Ingredients

 - [ ] 1 (32 oz) can of tomato sauce
-- [ ] 1/2 stick butter
+- [ ] 4 tbsp butter (1/2 stick)
 - [ ] 1.5 onions, diced
-- [ ] 1.5 stalks celery, half rings
+- [ ] 1.5 stalks celery, half rings (*or 1 carrot, diced*)
 - [ ] 1.5 garlic cloves
 - [ ] 1 (15 oz) can whole tomatoes, cut into quarters (with scissors)
+- [ ] Baked Spices
     - [ ] 1 bay leaf
     - [ ] 1/2 tsp Tabasco sauce
-- [ ] 1/2 tbsp fresh thyme
+    - [ ] 1/2 tbsp fresh thyme (1.5 tsp dry)
-- [ ] 1/4 bunch parsley, chopped (about 1-2 tsp)
+- [ ] (Added after baking) 1/4 bunch parsley, chopped (1.5 tsp dry)
 - [ ] 1 lbs raw shrimp, peeled and deveined
-- [ ] pinch of saffron and white rice OR side baguette
+- [ ] 2 cups white rice and saffron *OR* a baguette, toasted in the oven

 ## Recipe

-- Reduce tomato sauce by 3/4 (bake uncovered in 350 oven - ~90 minutes).
-Add water back to original volume
+- (\*Before starting, ensure the shrimp is peeled and ready and defrost if needed)
+- Pour the can of tomato sauce into an enameled dutch oven.
+Bake uncovered for 90 min at 350 degrees
+- While reducing, dice the onion and carrot.
+Set aside
+- With 20m remaining, melt the butter in a large pan and toast the garlic until aromatic (1 min)
-- In butter, saute the onion, celery, and garlic
+    - Add the onion and carrot and saute until softened
+- Once the sauce is done, restore 3/4 of the volume with water (e.g. 28 oz water for 32 oz sauce)
-- Add sauted ingredients, sliced tomatoes, and spices to the pot with tomato sauce from the oven
+    - Add the spices, chopped tomatoes, and sauteed vegetables to the pot
+    - Cover the pot and return to the oven for 30 min
-- Bake covered for 30 min; uncover and bake for 30 additional minutes
+    - Uncover and bake for 30 additional minutes
 - (\*Can stop here to store overnight in the fridge)
-- (Optional) Prep white rice.
-Add the pinch of saffron before starting the rice cooker and stir.
-Once done, the rice should be bright yellow
+- For the saffron rice, mix rice, water, and the pinches of saffron in a rice cooker
-- Bring to a boil.
-Add parsley and shrimp then cook for 5 more minutes.
-Serve over warm saffron rice or with a baguette
+- On the stove top, bring the pot to a boil.
+Add the parsley and shrimp and cook for at most 5 min or until the shrimp reach 145 degrees
+- Serve over warm saffron rice or with a side baguette

 ## Notes

-- Alex's family recipe
+- Total cook time is around 3 hours
-- This recipe has been cut in half to serve 3-4 people
+- This recipe has been cut in half to serve 3-4 people instead of 8
+- We typically buy frozen shrimp that need to be peeled.
+If so, defrost overnight in the fridge so that they can be peeled before cooking